keerthik/cleanosxfiles/README.md

 # Clean up OSX Files

-Deletes files like "._" , ".DS_Store", "._.DS_Store".
-This files are generated after using a drive with a Mac (OSX) computer.
+Deletes `._*` and `.DS_Store` files in recursively in all subfolders.
+These files are generated after using a drive with a Mac (OSX) computer.
 These are extraneous and pollute the file space when using the same drive with a Windows PC.
-With this script you can delete all such files easily.

-##  !!!!!!!!!!!!
-WARNING, WARNING, ATTENTION, ATTENTION   !!!!!!!!!!!!
+Deleting these files will not hinder usage on an OSX device, although these files will be re-created.

+## ⚠️ WARNING: Read before using

 **Do not use this script on a boot drive or OSX system drive.
-This is for external drive use only**
+This is for external/auxiliary drive use only!**

-IF YOU MODIFY THIS PROGRAM OR YOU USE THE DELETE FUNCTION "os.remove (pathFile)" INADEQUATELY, YOU CAN DELETE ALL FILES FROM YOUR COMPUTER OR IMPORTANT FILES.
+If you modify this script, or use it on an boot drive, you risk deletion of important system files and could render your device inoperable.

 ## Credit

-The original script is from @pantuflip's [DeleteTempFiles](https://github.com/Pantuflip/DeleteTempFiles), before I fixed it to work on my drives and translated some prompts.
+The original script is from @pantuflip's [DeleteTempFiles](https://github.com/Pantuflip/DeleteTempFiles), before I fixed it to work on my drives and translated various prompts and text to English.

-# Espanol

-Borra archivos "._" , ".DS_Store", "._.DS_Store".
-Estos archivos son generados despues de usar un disco duro externo o USB en el sistema operativo MAC (OS).
-Con este programa tu puedes borrar todos estos archivos basura muy fácilemente.
-Solo debe ingresar la carpeta donde deseas hacer la busqueda.

-¡¡¡¡¡¡¡¡¡¡¡¡¡¡¡  CUIDADO, CUIDADO, CUIDADO  !!!!!!!!!!!!!!!
-SI MODIFICAS ESTE PROGRAMA Ó USAS LA FUNCIONON DE BORRADO "os.remove(pathFile)" DE MANERA INADECUADA, PUEDES BORRAR TODOS LOS ARCHIVOS DE TU COMPUTADOR O ARCHIVOS IMPORTANTES.